janpetzold/node-sights/README.md

 2. Create the app, we'll call it "app": rhc create-app nodesights nodejs-0.6
 3. Add a MongoDB "cartridge": rhc cartridge-add mongodb-2.2 --app app.
 Notice the username and password on the output - you'll need it later on.

+Publishing is a bit more complicated - we could easily publish by the OpenShift Git repo but we already have it on GitHub.
+Therefore, we first pull the OpenSShift repo, fix all differences and push it later on.
+To do that, log into the OpenShift web console and note the path to the Git repo.
+It will be something like ssh://123456@app-nodesights.rhcloud.com/~/git/app.git/.
+So here we go:

+1. Change into your base directory and pull the data from the OpenShift repo: git pull ssh://123456@app-nodesights.rhcloud.com/~/git/app.git/
+2. Merge all changes - it won't be much.
+3. Push the result to OpenShift: git push ssh://12345@app-nodesights.rhcloud.com/~/git/app.git/ master

+You can follow the installation in the console after that.

+You usual GitHub workflow (git pull / git push origin master) won't be affected.

 To publish nthe